jakobib/WikidataQuality2019/README.md

 ## Additional material

-A very sketchy draft of the schema language is given in file [language.md](language.md).
+A draft of the schema language is available at <http://wikicite.org/kukulu/>

-More examples are collected in [examples.md](examples.md)
+managed in a git repository at <https://github.com/wikicite/kukulu>.